kohnech/pastry-crunch/README.md

 of the same pastry.

 Everything is configurable from the `asset.json` file.
-Here you can choose any of the important game parameters and even change skinns and the look and feeling of the game as it should be.
+Here you can choose any of the important game parameters and even change skins and the look and feeling of the game as it should be.

 Any questions?
 Please ask me or post a PR.